 The recent released NAEP data offer many opportunities for school leaders to learn which practices can help students raise their academic achievement levels, specifically when it comes to digital learning.
 The Center for Public Education examined the relationship between student achievement and some technology-related school factors.

-Statement on Upcoming DACA Supreme Court Case Thomas J. Gentzel
+Statement on Signed FY 2020 Spending Package Thomas J. Gentzel